 However, the list of our projects transcends retail, banking, and fintech products.
 We strive to try new things and go beyond the usual projects.

 As compared to product teams, we have a very progressive stack of technologies at hand.
 We can write each new application using cutting-edge technologies.
 Every project we make is unique and different.

 One of the challenges in 2020 and 2021 was a project we worked on for a prominent YouTube publisher, which involved building a Flutter-powered video streaming service.
 That was a challenge for the entire team.
 We were given an ambitious task: going beyond the capabilities of YouTube and adding interactive mechanics.

 In 2021, we successfully launched an AR-powered project.
 We provided the client, a German company called SAP SE, with an app visualizing the process of building oil wells.
-It was critical for their clients to visualize the entire process and link construction stages with IT tools.
+It was critical for their clients to visualize the entire process and link construction prods with IT tools.